SWE-Group-23/CM22007---Source/src/accounts/register/README.md

 ```

 This will:
-- Check if the user is at the right stage
+- Check if the token is at the right stage.
-- Salt and hash the already hashed (by the public gateway) username:password
+- Salt and hash the already hashed (by the public gateway) username:password.
-- Store this salt and hash in the users Valkey stage
+- Store this salt and hash in the users Valkey stage.
-- Update the users Valkey stage
+- Update the users Valkey stage.

 ```json
 {